 To qualify, your cul-de-sac must be on a county-dedicated street in Harper’s Choice Village.
 A cul-de-sac grant may be awarded to a street every other year.
 Streets that are privately owned, such as those that are maintained by an individual HOA, are ineligible for grants.

 The Association recognizes that there are unique areas in Harper’s Choice that do not fit the definition of a cul-de-sac island.
 Residents who have a special condition may ask for an exception from the Village Manager to participate in this program.

 How do I apply?

-Complete and submit this application to email@example.com or mail to 5440 Old Tucker Row, Columbia, MD 21044
+Complete and submit an application to email@example.com or mail to 5440 Old Tucker Row, Columbia, MD 21044.

 Your grant application must include: